tilt-dev/company/product-development/README.md

 the problem and final implementation in the [weekly epics meeting](#weekly-epics-meeting).

-### How DRIs are Assigned
+### How Tilters are Assigned to Epics

-When assigning DRIs, we're operating on a few hypotheses:
+When assigning a Tilter to ane epic, we're operating on a few hypotheses:

 - Projects are far more likely to succeed when the person working on it feels connected to the project, and feels it lets them use their skills well.